edspencer/bragdoc-ai/features/brag-rename/log.md

   - evals/conversation-gen/generator.ts
 - Updated plan.md to mark Phase 2 and 3 as completed

+### 16:16-16:20
+- Updated remaining components to use Achievement terminology:
+  - Renamed brag.tsx component to achievement.tsx
+  - Updated AchievementDialog text
+  - Updated test database names in setup.ts and db/index.ts
+- Updated plan.md to mark Phase 4 as completed
+- All tests are passing

 ### Current Status
-Completed Phase 2 and 3.
-All major type definitions, eval files, and components have been updated.
+Completed Phase 2, 3, and 4.
+All major type definitions, eval files, components, and tests have been updated.

 ### Notes
 - Migration strategy: Using a simple ALTER TABLE RENAME approach